Black Friday 2017: Crucial holiday shopping season for begins battered retailers

-A tough year for U.S. retailers enters a critical stretch as Black Friday kicks off the holiday shopping season.
+A tough year for U.S. retailers entered a critical stretch when Black Friday kicked off the holiday shopping season.

 On one hand, economic conditions are good.
 Unemployment is the lowest in 17 years, and credit is easily available.
 And shoppers are expected to spend more than ever before -- an average of $967 each, according to the National Retail Federation, up 3% from last year.

 But for the first time more of those shoppers say they plan to shop online than in big box stores like Walmart or Target.
+The big jump in spending Thursday and Friday came from online shopping, according to Adobe Analytics.
+Online sales hit $2.9 billion on Thanksgiving day, and $640 million on Black Friday as of 10 a.m.
+ET.
+Both figures are up 18% compared to a year ago.

 The shift to online shopping has been a steady trend for two decades, but the impact on malls and other physical stores has been particularly brutal this year.